Writing has been Mashell Bjorge’s passion as long as she can remember.

 But real life sometimes can be a barrier to pursuing one’s passions, as it was for Bjorge.

-“I remember in eighth grade I had to write an essay or story, and then read it to the class,” said Bjorge, who lives in Litchfield.
+“I remember in eighth grade I had to write an essay or story, and then read it to the class,” Bjorge said.
 “What I remember mostly is the teacher gave me an A-plus and wrote on my paper, ‘Did you ever consider writing as a career?’”

 That paper and teacher’s note — which Bjorge still has — has served as a constant nudge for her to indulge her passion for writing, even though life — college, marriage, children, career — often distracted her.